-In this episode, I had the privilege to speak with my amazing wife DeAnna Heavilin, owner of Wisp Lashes.
+In this episode, get the inside scoop with DeAnna Heavilin, owner of Wisp Lashes.
 Wisp Lashes offers high end individual lash extensions, facial waxing, brow design and more.
 DeeAnna’s stylish eyelash extension salons currently have two locations in Knoxville, Tennessee and Austin, Texas.
 The business of lash extensions and facial care is a very in-your-face job– so it was hit hard when the COVID-19 pandemic broke out.
 Thankfully, having a website set up before the pandemic meant that a steady stream of clients continued to contact the salons.
 Half of their clients came from online booking, and were found through search engine optimization and ad campaigns run by YellowFin Digital.

 DeeAnna made three main pivots in her company as a result of the pandemic.

 In this episode we talk about: